 - A. Fiscal Year.
 The fiscal year of the corporation shall be July 1 through June 30 of the following calendar year. - B. Budget.
 A recommended budget for the ensuing fiscal year shall be prepared on or before June 1st by the Executive Committee and submitted to the board of directors for approval.
-Upon such approval, the budget shall be submitted to the Council, which under the terms of the Workforce Innovation and Opportunity Act and the Intergovernmental Agreement has the authority of final approval of the budget.
-As necessary during any fiscal year, the budget may be amended through the same process as that by which the original budget was prepared and approved. - C. Receipt of Funds.
-The board of directors may authorize acceptance of financial assistance from appropriate agencies of the state, federal and/or local governments and may accept bequests, gifts or contributions made by any individual, corporation or association. - D. Expenditure of Funds.
-The President/CEO or in his/her absence, the Chief Operating Officer, or the Sr. Director of Employment Development & Services, if one be provided for in the personal policies of the corporation established by the board of directors, is authorized to incur costs within the limits of the approved budget.
-The President/CEO, or in his/her absence the Chief Operating Officer, the Sr. Director of Employment Development & Services, and an Officer of the Board of Directors, is an authorized signatory of checks to meet expenditures upon receipt of vouchers and supporting documentation reviewed and certified by the Chief Financial & Administrative Officer.
+Upon such approval, the budget shall be submitted to the Council, which under the terms of the Workforce Innovation and Opportunity Act and the Intergovernmental Agreement, has the authority of final approval of the budget.
+As necessary during any fiscal year, the budget may be amended through the same process as that by which the original budget was prepared and approved.

+- C. Receipt of Funds.
+The board of directors may authorize acceptance of financial assistance from appropriate agencies of the state, federal, and/or local governments and may accept bequests, gifts, or contributions made by any individual, corporation, or association. - D. Expenditure of Funds.
+The President/CEO or in his/her absence, the Chief Operating Officer (or equivalent senior staff) is authorized to incur costs within the limits of the approved budget.
+The President/CEO, or in his/her absence the Chief Operating Officer (or equivalent senior staff), and the Chairperson, Secretary, or Treasurer of the Board of Directors, as an authorized signatory of checks to meet expenditures upon receipt of vouchers and supporting documentation reviewed and certified by the Chief Financial & Administrative Officer.
 Checks less than ten thousand dollars (\$10,000) shall be issued with one signature from among the authorized check signers.
 Checks greater than this amount shall bear two signatures from among the authorized signers.
 The President/CEO may pay expenditures, in addition to those authorized by the approved budget, after authorization by the board of directors.
-Where permitted under the terms of relevant contracts, the President/CEO may authorize the transfer of up to a cumulative total of five thousand dollars (\$5,000) from the unexpended line items of one or more to other line item accounts.
+Where permitted under the terms of relevant contracts, the President/CEO may authorize the transfer of up to a cumulative total of five thousand dollars (\$5,000) from the unexpended line items of one or more to other line-item accounts.
 The board of directors must approve budget transfers resulting in a cumulative total greater than five thousand dollars (\$5,000).
-In no case shall budget transfers result in a change in the total funding budgeted by the board of directors in any fiscal year without a formal budget amendment.

-E. Fidelity Bond and Insurance.
+In no case shall budget transfers result in a change in the total funding budgeted by the board of directors in any fiscal year without a formal budget amendment. - E. Fidelity Bond and Insurance.
 The corporation shall purchase a fidelity bond covering all officers and employees authorized to withdraw funds or to execute agreements in such amount as is consistent with any applicable law or regulation or as prescribed by the Executive Committee.
 Additionally, in accordance with the Intergovernmental Agreement, the Board shall purchase such insurance as is consistent with Article IX of this document and reasonable and necessary to indemnify the parties to the Intergovernmental Agreement, the Council, and/or any of its members and any separate legal entity or subgrant recipient from any liability which may attach due to the operation of the corporation's business and affairs or resulting from the state and federal laws regulating the corporation.